-There are rapid changes occurring in the community at the moment.
-This includes DPIPWE.
-This page will keep you up to date with DPIPWE closures and cancellations.
-You can also find information about supportive measures for the community administered by DPIPWE.
+This page will keep you up to date with operational changes implemented by DPIPWE in response to the COVID-19 pandemic You can also find information about supportive measures for the community administered by DPIPWE.

-Access to other DPIPWE facilities statewide is now limited.
+Access to DPIPWE facilities statewide is limited.
 This includes

 - Stony Rise

 - Lands Building

 - Inland Fisheries Service at New Norfolk and New Town

 Anybody visiting a staff member or service desk must call using the phone available in the entrance to the building.
 If you would like to ring or email ahead please refer to the list of

 The Government understands that COVID-19 is creating uncertainty and financial pressure for our suppliers.
 We want to help.
 Our payment terms have been reduced from 30 days to 14 days for the payment of all correctly rendered invoices.